SreejithMVarma/ReadLess/README.md

 2. Open the app in your browser (default: `http://localhost:8501`).

+3. In the sidebar, enter your **Google Generative AI API key** for Gemini 1.5 Flash directly (input box available at the top).

-3. Input URLs in the sidebar and click **Process URLs** to extract data.
+4. Input URLs in the sidebar and click **Process URLs** to extract and process data.

-4. Start chatting in the interface by asking questions related to the processed content.
+5. Start interacting with the processed content by typing your questions into the chat interface.

 ---